haproxy/haproxy/doc/lua-api/index.rst

   Give back the hand at the HAProxy scheduler.
 Unlike :js:func:`core.yield` the task will not be woken up automatically to resume as fast as possible.
   Instead, it will wait for an event to wake the task.
-If milliseconds argument is provided then the Lua excecution will be automatically resumed passed this delay even if no event caused the task to wake itself up.
+If milliseconds argument is provided then the Lua execution will be automatically resumed passed this delay even if no event caused the task to wake itself up.

   :param integer milliseconds: automatic wakeup passed this delay. (optional)